riptano/ComboAMI/README.md

     -w 1 (or --thisisvanilla)
         Setting the option with 1 forces the joining node to be a vanilla Cassandra node
-        Note: Optional and only for Brisk.
+        Note: Optional and only for DataStax Enterprise.

 ##Advanced Cassandra settings